 For example, it can make use of existing gas grids, salt caverns and depleted gas fields to store energy for longer periods at low cost, as well as offer motorists the same range and refuelling speed as combustion-engine vehicles.

 The chemical element has duly been identified as a key component of also the energy and climate strategy of Finland.
 Business Finland last year presented a national hydrogen roadmap to consolidate various sectoral roadmaps and develop a broader view of the role hydrogen will have in the society-wide pursuit of carbon neutrality and carbon negativity.

 The roadmap identifies activities such as synthetic fuel, low-carbon hydrogen and low-carbon steel production as opportunities for Finland.

 The International Energy Agency (IEA) in June 2020 pointed out that further action is required to reach the 7.92-megatonne target it has set for annual low-carbon hydrogen production capacity by 2030, as part of an effort to deliver on three energy-related sustainable development goals.
 Electrolytic hydrogen presently accounts for less than 0.1 per cent of dedicated hydrogen production worldwide, meaning the rising demand for hydrogen continues to be satisfied largely with fossil fuels.

 With the cost of renewable electricity declining, the interest in electrolytic is soaring.

-“As a small country, Finland cannot be the world leader in the entire value chain,” acknowledged Helena Sarén, head of smart energy at Business Finland.
+“As a small country, Finland cannot be the world leader in the entire value chain,” acknowledged Helena Sarén, head of Zero Carbon Future mission at Business Finland.
 “Identifying parts of the value chain where we can have a major role in the future is important.”

 Article was originally published in June 2021.